Latest

 .jpg)

-Ultra Violet - 16oz Velvet Underglaze
+Ultra Violet - 2-oz Amaco Velvet Underglaze

 Ultra Violet Velvet Underglaze is a soft, pinkish-purple at cone 05, darkens slightly at cone 5, then lightens when fired to cone 10 but still maintains its violet shade.
 A clear glaze accentuates the color of the underglaze significantly at any temperature.